 - 2 teaspoons olive oil

 - 2 cloves garlic, minced

 - 8 ounces tomato sauce

 - 1 teaspoon oregano

 - 1 egg

-Roll the pie crusts out on a lightly floured surface or piece of wax paper so that they're slightly larger and thinner than the traditional pie crust.
+- Roll the pie crusts out on a lightly floured surface or piece of wax paper so that they're slightly larger and thinner than the traditional pie crust.
 Use a bowl that's about 4 inches in diameter to cut circles out of the pie dough.
 Put about 2 heaping Tablespoons of the beef mixture on one half of each of the circles.
+Sprinkle with a small handful of cheese.
 Fold the other half over the beef then use a fork or crimp to seal the edges.
 If you're having trouble getting them to stick, put a little water along the edge with your finger.